aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 Once installed the installations will be in the equivalent directories under the installed version directory.

-So if we install `brew install php@7.2` the installed directories will be as follows:
+So if we install `brew install php@7.2` the installed directories will be under:

+`/usr/local/Cellar/php@7.2/7.2.18/`

+as apposed to `/usr/local/Cellar/php/7.3.5/` for the latest (7.3) version.

+so for v 7.2 the php, pecl and php-fpm binaries will be at:

+`/usr/local/Cellar/php@7.2/7.2.18/bin/php`
+`/usr/local/Cellar/php@7.2/7.2.18/bin/pecl`
+`/usr/local/Cellar/php@7.2/7.2.18/sbin/`

+and the configuration files will be installed in:

+`/usr/local/etc/php/7.2/`

+where the `/usr/local/etc/php/7.2/php.ini` file will specify the pecl installation directory setting for php extensions as:

+`extension_dir = "/usr/local/lib/php/pecl/20170718"`

+> Note: the extensions directory uses the release date instead of the version number.

+Now when we run the v 7.2 pecl command `/usr/local/Cellar/php@7.2/7.2.18/bin/pecl install xdebug` for instance, the xdebug.so extension file will be installed in the `/usr/local/lib/php/pecl/20170718` directory.

+> Note if we want to switch to using the older version of php for our projects directly using the `php` command, we have to

 ## Conclusion